Spotify Backstage: Service Catalogs Explained

 In March 2020 Spotify announced they were releasing an open source version of their own internal service catalog, called Backstage, used by over 280 engineering teams to manage 2,000+ backend services, 300+ websites, 4,000+ data pipelines, and 200+ mobile features.

 Backstage gives teams a very straightforward method to unify all of your infrastructure tooling, services, and documentation under a single, easy-to-use interface.
 Built around the concept of metadata YAML files, Backstage makes it easy for a single team to manage tens of services and allows a company to easily manage thousands of them.
 Because the system is practically self-organizing, it requires considerably less oversight from a centralized Platform team than a normal catalog would.
-Developers can get a uniform overview of all their software and related resources (such as server utilisation, data pipelines, pull request status), regardless of how and where they are running, as well as an easy way to onboard and manage those resources.
+Developers can get a uniform overview of all their software and related resources (such as server utilization, data pipelines, pull request status), regardless of how and where they are running, as well as an easy way to onboard and manage those resources.

 Spotify actually said they reduced onboarding time by more than 50% since introducing Backstage internally.
 It is no wonder then that ever since the open source announcement, Backstage has quickly become the go-to framework for most enterprises looking to build a service catalog.